eliaferretti/eliaferretti/README.md

 - 🌱 BS Chemical Engineering at Politecnico di Milano
 - 🌱 (probabily) MS Chemical Engineering at Technische Universiteit Delft
 - 🙏🏻 Support my work: https://paypal.me/eliaferretti
+- 📩 Probelms in my code?
+Want to fit them for your purpose?
-- 📩 Need help developing your code?
-Contact me at eliaferretti@outlook.it
+- 📩 Contact me at eliaferretti@outlook.it